Wednesday, June 17

 From Symptoms to Success: Employment for Individuals with Long COVID

-Dr. Madeline Castle & Dr. Zach Ahonle - Magnolia Room A
+Dr. Madeline Castle & Dr. Zach Ahonle - Auditorium

 This session highlights functional impacts, referral pathways, and practical strategies for individuals with disabilities, families and community partners.
 An exploration of real-world supports, accommodations and collaborative approaches will promote workforce participation and success.